 Voters with Disabilities

-Polling Places: Voters with disabilities are accommodated inside of polling places on election day and during early voting.
-All polling places in Washoe County are accessible to voters with disabilities.
+Polling Places: Voters with disabilities are accommodated inside of polling places on Election Day and during early voting.
+All Vote Centers in Washoe County are accessible to voters with disabilities.

-Inside Polling Places: If you are a voter with disabilities, you may request to have priority in voting.
-Election officials will take you to the front of the line for processing at the precinct table.
+Inside Vote Centers: If you are a voter with disabilities, you may request to have priority in voting.
+Election officials will take you to the front of the line for processing.
 You may then have first preference in voting on the priority voting machine designated for voters with disabilities.

 Inside the Voting Machine Booth: You have several options for casting your ballot inside the voting booth:

-- A large magnifying sheet is available at each polling place to aid in reading the ballot.
-Just ask a poll worker!
+- A large magnifying sheet is available at each Vote Center to aid in reading the ballot.
+Just ask a election worker!

-- Audio voting is available at all early voting sites and all election day polling places to permit voting in complete privacy without assistance from another person.
+- Audio voting is available at all Early Voting sites and all Election Day Vote Centers to permit voting in complete privacy without assistance from another person.

 - Another individual may assist you in casting your ballot, as long as you and your assistant meet the requirements described below.